How Do You Become A Private Investigator

 Decide on a specialty

-There are many different kinds of investigation which you could become involved with as a professional, and only one or two of them are what you would see on television.
+I’m sure Pinkerton would agree that there are many different kinds of investigation which you could become involved with as a professional, and only one or two of them are what you would see on television.
 Of course, it is still possible for you to simply open up your own agency and handle almost any case that comes to you, but that could put you in the position of having a little exposure to a lot of case types, with no real expertise in any of them.

 Here are some of the areas of specialization which you might want to choose as your own area of expertise: